-The game of cricket has always been about stories, fairy tales and miracles.
-Nothing is impossible in cricket and that’s what makes it special.
-A single man can change the game, at any point, either with a willow in hand or with a 5.75 ounce of leather sphere.
+The game of cricket has always been about stories, fairy tales, and miracles.
+Nothing is impossible in cricket and that’s what makes it so special.
+A single man can change the game, at any point, either with a willow in hand or with a 5.75 ounce of a leather sphere.

 One man did it with a microphone.

 “What I want most from being a television commentator is to be able to feel that, when I say something, I am talking to friends” – Richie Benaud.

 The late Richie Benaud changed the game sitting in the commentary box, wearing a beige jacket and a microphone in hand.
 Through his voice, he made his audience a part of the cricketing experience.
 He loved his audience, made us his friends and kept us tight.
 Most importantly, he understood the economy of words and the nuance of a human voice.

 “From our broadcasting box you can’t see any grass at all.
 It is simply a carpet of humanity.” – Television educates new generations about the game and the love towards the game only develops when it can be comprehended in a simple way.

 “The key thing was to learn the value of economy with words and to never insult the viewer by telling them what they can already see…” – Benaud made his audience realise that the runs scored off a particular delivery aren’t important but the act is.
 Every boundary fetches four runs but every time the ball rolls over the ropes, it carries a different story with it — some are smashed, some are creamed, some are flayed while the rest are hammered.
 He made you feel the joy of a six.
 He made you wince with the agony of a wicket.

 However, the beauty of Benaud’s commentary was his understanding of a pause.

 “My mantra is: put your brain into gear and if you can add to what’s on the screen then do it, otherwise shut up.”